 Kippy’s245 Main St., #3D, Venice | 310.399.4871

 Kippy's Ice Cream (previously located on Lincoln Boulevard, now on Main Street in Venice) is what vegan dreams are made of.
 Their completely organic, coconut-based ice cream is made from fresh, locally-sourced fruit, and sweetened with raw honey.
 Our picks: Mojito, plain and simple, or Strawberry Coconut with their Chocolate Magic Shell topping—why not?
 After all, it's practically good for you.

 Coolhaus8588 Washington Blvd., Culver City | 310.838.5559

-Coolhaus makes handmade ice cream sandwiches in crazy (and crazy-good) combinations: Flavors like Stout & Pretzel, Richard Meyer Lemon, and Cuban Cigar are wedged between Chocolate Brownie with Maldon Sea Salt, Potato Chip, or Butterscotch Cookies.
+Coolhaus makes handmade ice cream sandwiches in crazy (and crazy-good) combinations: Flavors like Beer & Pretzels and Milkshake & Fries are wedged between Chocolate Brownies with Maldon Sea Salt and Fruity Pebbles & Marshmallow.
 To make it even weirder (in a great way) they're served in edible, calorie-free wrappers.
 Oh, and there are options for vegans.
-They have locations in Culver City and Pasadena, along with four trucks, though you can always find their treats at Whole Foods and Farmshop.
+They have locations in Culver City and Pasadena, along with four trucks, though you can always find their treats at Whole Foods.